 How many sessions will I need?

 Each session generally lasts less than 1 hour.
 The number of sessions required depends on the condition being treated.
-Many people start to see results within 8 to 10 sessions.
-Treatment of headache, incontinence, and Raynaud's disease requires at least 10 weekly sessions and some follow up sessions as health improves.
+Many people see results within 8 to 10 sessions.
+Treatment of headache, incontinence, and Raynaud disease requires at least 10 weekly sessions and some follow up sessions as health improves.
 However, conditions like high blood pressure usually require 20 weekly biofeedback sessions before you see improvement.
 You will also be taught mental exercises and relaxation techniques that you can do at home for at least 5 to 10 minutes every day.